sanderkooger/Monorepo-AI-Powered/README.md

 - 🏗 Basic Infrastructure-as-Code patterns
 - ⚡ TurboRepo-optimized build pipelines
 - 🐘 PostgreSQL backend for OpenTofu state storage (hosted on Supabase)
+- 🚀 **CI/CD Strategy:** Automated build, test, and deployment pipelines for both infrastructure and applications using GitHub Actions and Turborepo.
+See the [CI/CD Overview](docs/ci-cd-overview.md) for details.

 ## Roadmap 🛣️